parametalol/hop/README.md

 http://hop-server/[options]/target-url
 ```

 Options start with `-` and appear before the target URL.
-The slashes in the options need to be URL-escaped as `%2f`.
+The slashes in the options might need to be URL-escaped as `%2f`.

 For example: